Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 Jeff Shesol was deputy chief speechwriter in the Clinton White House.
 A founding partner of West Wing Writers, Shesol is author of Supreme Power: Franklin Roosevelt vs. The Supreme Court and also Mutual Contempt: Lyndon Johnson, Robert Kennedy and the Feud that Defined a Decade.
 A Rhodes Scholar, Shesol received his Masters in history at Oxford University in 1993 and graduated from Brown University in 1991.

 Jim Nichols aspires to be the Max Martin of the corporate-communications world.
 You probably don’t know Martin’s name, but you know his work: He’s written 22 songs that became No. 1 hits for artists such as Katy Perry, Pink, Taylor Swift, Maroon 5 and The Weeknd.
 Jim is a leadership-communications strategist who quietly helps bosses and clients shine in the spotlight.
-By day, he is senior strategist for executive communications at University Hospitals of Cleveland.
+By day, he is director of CEO communications at USAA.
 By night, he writes speeches, op-eds and web content as principal of Coleridge Communications Ltd., a boutique consulting firm.

 In his 27 years with biopharma giant Pfizer, John Santoro has led management communications, CEO communications and employee communications.
 He is currently the company’s executive speechwriter and works most closely with Pfizer EVP and Chief Medical Officer, Dr. Freda Lewis-Hall, who serves as the “face” of the company to the world.
 He’s on the board of advisors for Corporate Communications International, is past president of the Communications Leadership Exchange, and is a member of the New York Speechwriter’s Roundtable.